 |(a) Introduction.
 This section establishes the quality

-metrics that may be used in the Quality Incentive Payment Program
+metrics that may be used in the Rural Access to Primary and Preventive

 (b) Definitions.
 The following definitions apply when

 the terms are used in this section.
-Terms that are used in this and
+Other terms used in this section

-a comparison against NF performance in each metric throughout the
+against performance in each metric throughout the program period to

 (2) Benchmark--A metric-specific initial standard set